kibook/s1kd-tools/TUTORIAL.md

 The disassembly code identifies further breakdown on an assembly to which maintenance information applies.
 The code consists of 2 typically numeric but optionally alphanumeric characters, plus a 1 thru 3 alphanumeric variant code.
 The variant code identifies minor variants in components, smaller than the major variants identified by the system difference code.

+For example, two alternative physical parts that perform the same function (and thus have the same SNS in a functional breakdown) could be identified by disassembly code variants B and C respectively.

 ### Information code

 The information code identifies the kind of information contained within a data module.
 It consists of 3 alphanumeric characters, referred to as the primary, secondary, and tertiary codes.
 The S1000D specification defines a base set of information codes divided in to 11 primary categories: